 The dedicated film critic is separate from the devoted film fan primarily in that it is not the serious fan’s obligation to explore these issues.
 It is the critic’s mission to explore them exhaustively, but both have one thing in common—not necessarily opinions, but the belief that there is a level of objectivity when it comes to the merits of determining a “good” or “bad” film.
 The careful critic and ardent fan are one and the same in that they both realize that film criticism is not meaningless, nor is it created by someone writing merely to express their own personal likes or dislikes.

 Film criticism is an art, an art like any other, which involves a principled methodology (however abstractly conceived), intelligence, cultural awareness, and psychology.
 For this reason, reviewing a film in the time in which it emerged is crucial.
-When reviewing a new film, the critic asks: What does it contribute to the body of works presently available in a particular genre(s)?
+When reviewing a new film, the astute critic asks: What does said work contribute to the body of works presently available in a particular genre(s)?
 Does it do what so many other works have done before it?
 Does it do it better?
 Does it tread new ground?
 Will it become influential in society?
 Will it influence thinking in times to come?
 Will it make us question some previously held conviction(s)?
 Chiefly, does it do well what it sets out to do?

 The study of film is, in essence, a look at how well human behavior and nature can be duplicated or examined.
 We want reality to give us fantasy, but we expect fantasy to tell us more about ourselves in reality (at least we expect as much subconsciously).
 We know this because we call out bad fantasy when it fails to relate sufficiently to known reality.
 What we want to do is to predict ourselves and reduce to terms most familiar to us the encapsulated meaning of our lives.
 We want to understand ourselves better.
 We want to know what lies ahead, as well as what we are leaving behind in terms of our personal evolution.

 To a great extent, it is film criticism that deals with the core attributes of what it means to be human.
 When audiences watch movies, they look for different things.
 Some look for novelty, some for cosmetic concerns and vanities.
 Some are impressed with technology.
 Some like to see impressive-but-primal displays of power and violence.
 Some want to see love, but all are looking to receive back a portion of the human experience to which they can relate.
-The film critic makes this his work.
+The film critic makes this his/her work.
 The film critic simply expects a return much greater than that of the average moviegoer.